Handling Object Symmetries in CNN-based Pose Estimation: 1-DOF Toy Problem Investigation

 \section{1-DOF Toy Problem Investigation}

-We will now analyze a toy problem that is simple enough, so we can plot the CNNs behavior on the whole input data, but still exhibits the above mentioned phenomenon: A rotating disc with textured perimeter is viewed from the side by a line-camera \figref[a]{fig:toyexample}.
+We will now analyze a toy problem that is simple enough, so we can plot the CNN's behavior on the whole input data, but still exhibit the above mentioned phenomenon: A rotating disc with textured perimeter is viewed from the side by a line-camera \figref[a]{fig:toyexample}.
 The disc's texture has an $n=6$-fold symmetry, \ie the angle of symmetry is $\theta=2\pi/n=\pi/3\approx1.05$ (cyan lines in \inlinefigref{fig:toyexample}).
-From the obtained 1D-image \figref[b]{fig:toyexample} a CNN shall estimate the rotation angle $\alpha$ of the disc as $\hat{\alpha}$.
+From the obtained 1D-image \figref[b]{fig:toyexample}, a CNN shall estimate the rotation angle $\alpha$ of the disc as $\hat{\alpha}$.
 We are interested in how well the CNN can learn this task for different representations of the angle as output and different corresponding losses.

-As the focus is on the output representation and the problem rather simple, we use a canonical encoder-head architecture \footnote{encoder details: $(5^2\cdot{}c\text{-Conv}, \text{BN}, \text{ReLU}, \text{MaxPool})_{c=\{4,6,8,8\}}$, \\head details: $4\text{-FC}, \text{ReLU}, \text{FC}$}.
+As the focus is on the output representation and the problem is rather simple, we use a canonical encoder-head architecture, details can be seen in the implementation.
 Our training dataset has images at $\pi/180$ spaced angles, the test set at $\pi/900$ spaced.
-We trained each CNN 500 epochs (batchsize 10, shuffling) with Adams.
-As the investigated phenomenon depends strongly on the random initialization, we trained every CNN 11 times and report on the network with the median loss.
+We trained every CNN 11 times and report on the network with the median loss.